muhtashimshahrier/GNN-road-importance-/README.md

 | `2`   | Primary roads              | 0.00                 | 0.00                |
 | `3`   | Trunk/Motorway             | 0.00                 | 0.07                |

+*Due to extreme class imbalance in real-world OSM tags, the baseline model was biased toward the majority class (`residential`).
+After applying class-weighted loss, the model began to learn patterns for rare classes like secondary and trunk roads.
+Performance can be further improved with feature scaling, better GNN architectures, and richer input features.*
 ---

 ## Future Work